What are the qualifications for a reverse mortgage purchase loan?

 One important thing to keep in mind with HECM for purchase loans is that HUD doesn’t allow seller concessions.
-The only fees we’ve successfully had the seller pay are the transfer tax (in states that charge one) and a portion of the title/closing fee.
+The seller can only pay the closing costs that are typically seller paid in the county in which you are purchasing.
+That can vary greatly, depending on where you are buying.
 It’s best to negotiate on purchase price and not on any kind of seller concession.

 What Kind of Properties Are Eligible?

 No matter the type of property you are looking to buy with a reverse mortgage purchase loan, it has to meet FHA minimum property standards before you can close the loan.
 The appraiser will cite any repair issues and they have to be corrected prior to closing, typically by the seller.
 Given this requirement, it’s difficult to purchase a home as-is that wasn’t maintained by the previous owner.

 When it comes to new construction, HUD has a rigid rule about certificates of occupancy.
 We cannot begin the application process until the certificate of occupancy is issued.
 The only step you will be able to complete in advance of the CO is the counseling.
 Unfortunately, there is no exception to this requirement.

 - 2-4 unit homes (on a case by case basis)

 - Condos (must be FHA approved)

 - Manufactured homes (must meet HUD’s guidelines)